Set this up in minutes

 Price: From $19/mo (Starter) to $149/mo (Business).
 7-day free trial.

 InventoryQuick is purpose-built for sellers who need real inventory management without enterprise complexity.
-It connects directly to your Shopify store and syncs products, variants, and stock levels in real-time.
+It connects to your Shopify store and syncs products, variants, and stock levels in real-time (new store connections are paused) — meanwhile CSV import covers the same catalogue.

 What makes it different:

-• Shopify sync — products import automatically with variants, prices, barcodes.
+- Shopify sync (new store connections are paused) — products import automatically with variants, prices, barcodes.
 Stock changes flow both directions

 Best for: Shopify sellers with 100-5,000 SKUs who want Stocky-level features plus AI at a fraction of the price.